 No, the settlement of this lawsuit does not mean Gospel for Asia is guilty.
 It simply means that the ministry could not continue down this path.
 As we said in our press release, a class-action lawsuit is an enormous burden for a for-profit corporation.
 So, you can imagine the weight this has been for GFA, a non-profit, over three years now.
 The fact that this is not an acknowledgment of guilt is explicitly stated in the Settlement Agreement in section 1.6, “[Gospel for Asia’s] position is that the evidence demonstrates (i) all funds designated to the field were sent to the field and used for ministry purposes; and (ii) no Individual Defendant…received any improper personal gain or enrichment from or related to donated funds.
 Without admitting any liability or wrongdoing whatsoever and expressly denying any such liability or wrongdoing and while maintaining they have substantial factual and legal defenses to all claims and class allegations in the Murphy Litigation and Dickson Litigation...”

-If Gospel for Asia is innocent, why aren't you 'fighting to the full extent of the law' anymore?
+If Gospel for Asia is innocent, then why did you settle?

-First, the mediation was a court ordered process.
+First, the court encouraged the parties to settle.
 The court mandated that we attempt to find a resolution to the case prior to a costly and time-consuming trial.
 The court appointed a United States Magistrate to manage the mediation.
-This court ordered process took place after a series of witnesses and experts were deposed by the plaintiffs’ and defendants’ respective lawyers.
-One of the experts speaking on Gospel for Asia’s behalf was from one of the America’s Big Four accounting firms.

-Was KP Yohannan or members of his family personally enriched?
+Was Dr. KP Yohannan or members of his family personally enriched?

-No, KP Yohannan and members of his family were not personally enriched in any way.
+No, Dr. KP Yohannan and members of his family were not personally enriched in any way.
 Gospel for Asia has always aggressively denied this.
-Perhaps, it was put best by Francis Chan in the following excerpt from a March 4, 2019 article at The Christian Post,
+It was put best by Francis Chan in the following excerpt from a March 4, 2019 article at The Christian Post,